odoo-italia/documentazione/oca-sale/sale-workflow/moduli/sale_rental.rst

 Configuration
 =============

-In the menu *Sales > Products > Product Variants*, on the form view of a stockable product or consumable, in the *Sales* tab, there is a button *Create Rental Service* which starts a wizard to generate the corresponding rental service.
+In the *Products* menu, on the form view of a stockable product or consumable, in the *Sales* tab, there is a button *Create Rental Service* which starts a wizard to generate the corresponding rental service.

 In the menu *Inventory > Configuration > Warehouse Management > Warehouses*, on the form view of the warehouse, in the *Technical Information* tab, you will see two additional stock locations: *Rental In* (stock of products to rent) and *Rental Out* (products currently rented).
 In the *Warehouse Configuration* tab, make sure that the option *Rental Allowed* is checked.

-To use the module, you need to have access to the form view of sale order lines.
-For that, users must be part of the group *Manage Product Packaging*.
-To add all your users to that group, go to the menu *Inventory > Configuration > Settings*: in the *Products* section, enable the option *Product Packagings* and click on *Save* (this is done for you upon module installation).

 Usage
 =====

-In a sale order line (form view, not tree view), if you select a rental service, you can :
+In a sale order line (form view, not tree view), if you select a rental service, you can:

 * create a new rental with a start date and an end date: when the sale order is confirmed, it will generate a delivery order and an incoming shipment.
 * extend an existing rental: the incoming shipment will be postponed to the end date of the extension.